Ełk: Middle Ages

 After 1323, the northern part of the region was administered by the commandery of Brandenburg, while the larger part with the later town belonged to Balga commandery.
 A former Old Prussian settlement, the town was first documented in 1398 around a castle built by the Teutonic Knights.
+It was populated by Poles from Mazovia.
 The town's name has various postulated origins.
-Its German version Lyck is postulated to be derived from its Old Prussian name, Luks (from the word for waterlily, luka), while another theory holds that the name comes from Polish word "łęg" meaning meadow.
+Its German version, Lyck, is postulated to be derived from its Old Prussian name, Luks (from the word for waterlily, luka), while another theory holds that the name comes from Polish word łęg, meaning "meadow".
 Old Polish names of the town included Łek, Łęg and Łęk.
-It received German town law in 1445.
+In 1425 the village was granted Chełmno rights and Bartosz Bratomi, most possibly from Mazovia, became its first lokator.
+It received town rights in 1445.

 After the outbreak of the Thirteen Years' War in 1454, the town sided with the Prussian Confederation, at whose request the Polish King Casimir IV Jagiellon announced the incorporation of the region into the Kingdom of Poland, which resulted in the town becoming part of the Polish state.
 The town was briefly captured by the Teutonic Knights in 1455, and later on, it was conquered alternately by the Poles and the Teutonic Knights.
 After 1466 it came under Polish suzerainty as a fief.